 The University offers several fellowships/assistantships for which our applicants are highly competitive.
-In order to be considered for these awards, we need to have your application by mid January.
+In order to be considered for these awards, we need to have your application by the beginning of January.
 Students who apply later may still be considered for departmental research and teaching assistantships but the deadline for University awards may have passed.
 Students receiving support from the department are assigned to faculty to help with their research and teaching.
 First year students may grade and hold office hours but do not formally teach.

 Beginning in the second year, most students are teaching assistants for the large principles classes or for one of the first-year graduate classes.
 A few students teach independent sections of undergraduate courses.
 Faculty with grants and contracts also hire graduate students as research assistants.

 Our offer letters provide a commitment of support through the fifth year to students who remain in good academic standing and who have been diligent in their previous assignments.
 (In years with high undergraduate enrollments, we have been able to provide support for more advanced students.)
 Graduate students who do not receive financial support in the first year may apply for assistantships in future years.
 Please note that funding for students who are unable to teach is very limited.